 Most recently, Eleanor performed as soloist in Verdi’s Requiem and Britten’s War Requiem with Philippe Herreweghe and the Antwerp Symphony; at the Grafenegg Festival with conductor Leon Botstein in two roles: Maria in Der Diktator by Krenek and in Hindemith’s Mörder, Hoffnung der Frauen; and with the Polish National Radio Symphony Orchestra in Katowice as soloist at their New Year’s Eve Gala with Australian conductor Matthew Coorey.
 Further performances include Verdi’s Requiem with Vlaamse Oper; Shanghai Opera as Donna Anna in Don Giovanni; Sydney Symphony Orchestra in Mahler’s Das Klagende Lied; and Beethoven’s Ninth Symphony with The Belgian Chamber Orchestra conducted by their chief conductor Benjamin Haemhouts.

-2020 marks Eleanor’s mainstage debut with Opera Australia as Donna Anna in Don Giovanni.
+2020 marked Eleanor’s mainstage debut with Opera Australia as Donna Anna (Don Giovanni) and she will cover the title role in Tosca in 2021, among other performances.

 The Collegium Vocale Crete Senesi Festival in Asciano (Siena, Tuscany) will feature Eleanor Lyons and her long-time piano partner Stanislav Solovev in a recital dedicated to Sergei Rachmaninoff and his contemporaries.
 In addition, the Australian soprano, who has been heard in several solo recitals in the Cote d’Azur, New York and Tokyo, will in November 2019 make her highly anticipated debut as a lied singer at the International Art Center deSingel in Antwerp.
 Finally, together with violinist Miriam Helms Ålien, cellist Ildikó Szabó, and pianist István Lajkó, she will create an ensemble evening dedicated to Dmitri Shostakovich’s oeuvre at the Franz Liszt Academy of Music in Budapest.